Triplets for Causation & Sequential Action Graphs

 The general structure of EDAG is: measurable state -> process -> measurable state.
 When confronted with complex processes: measurable state -> process -> process -> process -> measurable state.

-Also new in this application is the detailed and explicit use of Scallar Vector Graphs (SVG) that gives the possibility to
+New in this application is the detailed and explicit use of Scallar Vector Graphs (SVG) that gives the possibility to

 (1) integrate images and text fluently,